MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td>Creates a new Event calendar item to be added to the calendar.
 The user enters the event name, description, and sets how often the event will occur
 	on the calendar.
-The weekly occurence determines how often the event will reoccur for the long term(weekly, monthly, quarterly, etc.) and the daily occurence determines which days of the week the event will occur on.
-This daily Occurence is passed in as a String array of days and is converted into an integer.
+The weekly occurrence determines how often the event will reoccur for the long term(weekly, monthly, quarterly, etc.) and the daily occurrence determines which days of the week the event will occur on.
+This daily occurrence is passed in as a String array of days and is converted into an integer.
 This is called when the user selects the "Create Event" button.
 	A new event is created with the passed parameters, stored in the database, and is then returned to the U.I.
 Controller class to display to the user.
 See use case 3.4.1.2 for details.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>
   </tr>
   <tr>
-    <td>addEvent(eventName, eventDescription, eventWeeklyOccurence, eventDailyOccurence[]):</br>
+    <td>addEvent(eventName, eventDescription, eventWeeklyOccurrence, eventDailyOccurrence[]):</br>
-  eventOccurenceNumber = convert Day Array into number(eventOccurence[])</br> newEvent = create Event(eventName, eventDescription, eventFrequency, eventOccurenceNumber)</br>
+  eventOccurrenceNumber = convert Day Array into number(eventOccurrence[])</br> newEvent = create Event(eventName, eventDescription, eventFrequency, eventOccurrenceNumber)</br>
   DatabaseFacade.addEvent(newEvent)</br>
   return newEvent</td>
   </tr>